Skip to main content

 Is the robot performing the surgery?

-No. Your dentist is performing the procedure — Yomi is a guidance system, similar in concept to how GPS guides a driver.
-The doctor controls every motion of the drill; the robot ensures that motion stays on the planned path.
+No. Your dentist is performing the procedure.
+Yomi is a guidance system, similar in concept to how GPS guides a driver.
+The doctor controls every motion of the drill, and the robot is designed to hold that motion on the planned path.

 Is robotic implant surgery safe?

 Yomi is FDA-cleared specifically for dental implant surgery.
-Robotic-assisted procedures have been used safely in medicine for decades and have been used in dentistry since Yomi's first FDA clearance in 2016.
-Published studies consistently show robotic guidance improves accuracy and reduces complications compared to unguided approaches.
+Robotic-assisted procedures have been used safely in medicine for decades and have been used in dentistry since Yomi's first FDA clearance in 2017.
+Robotic guidance lets us place an implant closer to the planned position than working freehand does.

 Will my case be done with Yomi?